polycube-network/polycube/Documentation/developers/polycube-metrics.rst

 How to add metrics to a service
 --------------------------------
 To add a metric to a service you must add the extensions defined in polycube-base.yang to the chosen point of the service yang file (which can be a leaf, a container, a list, an augment or similar):

-- polycube-base: name-metric: you must respect OpenMetrics rules
+- polycube-base:name-metric: you must respect OpenMetrics rules

-- polycube-base: type-metric: gauge, counter, histogram, summary
+- polycube-base:type-metric: gauge, counter, histogram, summary

-- polycube-base: help-metric: a summary to help those who read the metrics
+- polycube-base:help-metric: a summary to help those who read the metrics

-- polycube-base: path-metric: from the polycube-codegen output file (with a few modifications) you have to take the jsonpath up to the point where the metric is written.
+- polycube-base:path-metric: from the polycube-codegen output file (with a few modifications) you have to take the jsonpath up to the point where the metric is written.